-Name Arguments Category lo[ad] [prog [args]] "Process Control," on page 92 Without options, print the name and arguments of the program being debugged.
-With arguments, invoke the debugger using the specified program and program args, if any log filename "Miscellaneous," on page 116 Keep a log of all commands entered by the user and store it in the named file. lr[ead] addr "Memory Access," on page 113 Fetch and print an address from the sp ecified address. lv[al] exp "Symbols and Expressions," on page 108 Return the lvalue of the expression exp or. mq[dump] "Memory Access," on page 113 Dump MPI message queue information for the current process. names [routine "sourcefile" {global}] "Scope," on page 110 Print the names of all identifiers defined in the indicated scope.
-If no scope is specified, use the search scope. nat[ive] [command] "Target," on page 115 Without arguments, print a list of the available target commands.
-With a comargument, send the native command directory to the target. n[ext] [count] "Process Control," on page 92 Stop after executing one or count sour ce line(s) in the current routine. nexti [count] "Process Control," on page 92 Stop after executing one or count instruction(s) in the current routine. nop[rint] exp "Miscellaneous," on page 116 Evaluate the expression but do not print the result. oct exp [,exp] "Printing Variables and Expressions," on page 105 Evaluate and print expressions as octal integers. рс "Register Access," on page 112 Return the current program address. pgienv [command] "Miscellaneous," on page 116 Define the debugger environment.
-With no arguments, display th p[rint] exp1 [,expn] "Printing Variables and Expressions," on page 105 Evaluate and print one or more expressions.
+Name Arguments Category lo[ad] [prog [args]] "Process Control," on page 96 Without options, print the name and arguments of the program being deb arguments, invoke the debugger using the specified program and program if any. log filename "Miscellaneous," on page 120 Keep a log of all commands entered by the user and store it in the named file. lr[ead] addr "Memory Access," on page 117 Fetch and print an address from the specified address. lv[al] exp "Symbols and Expressions," on page 112 Return the lvalue of the expression e expr. mq[dump] "Memory Access," on page 117 Dump MPI message queue informat ion for the current process. names [routine "sourcefile" {global}] "Scope," on page 114 Print the names of all identifiers defined in the indicated scope.
+If no scope is specified, use the search scope. nat[ive] [command] "Target," on page 119 Without arguments, print a list of the available target commands.
+With a command argument, send the native command directory to the target. n[ext] [count] "Process Control," on page 96 Stop after executing one or count so urce line(s) in the current subroutine. nexti [count] "Process Control," on page 96 Stop after executing one or count in struction(s) in the current subroutine. nop[rint] exp "Miscellaneous," on page 120 Evaluate the expression but do not p print the result. oct exp [,exp] "Printing Variables and Expressions," on page 109 Evaluate and print expressions as octal integers. рс "Register Access," on page 116 Return the current program address. pgienv [command] "Miscellaneous," on page 120 Define the debugger environment.
+With no arguments, display the debugger settings. p[rint] exp1 [,expn] "Printing Variables and Expressions," on page 109 Evaluate and print one or more expressions.

-Name Arguments Category printf "format_string", expr,expr "Printing Variables and Expressions," on page 105 Print expressions in the format indicated by the format string. proc [id] "Process Control," on page 92 Set the current process to the process identi- lists the location of the current thread of the - procs "Process Control," on page 92 Print the status of all active processes, listing g each process by its logical process ID. pwd "Program Locations," on page 103 Print the current working directory.
-Print the current working directory. q[uit] "Process Control," on page 92 Terminate the debugging session. regs regs [-info] [-grp=grp1[,grp2]] [-fmt=fmt1[,fmt2]] [-mode=vectorlscalar] "Register Access," on page 112 Print a formatted display of the names and values of registers.
+Name Arguments Category printf "format_string", expr,expr "Printing Variables and Expressions," on page 109 Print expressions in the format indicated by the format string. proc [id] "Process Control," on page 96 Set the current process to the process identi- lists the location of the current thread of the • procs "Process Control," on page 96 Print the status of all active processes, listing g each process by its logical process ID. pwd "Program Locations," on page 107 Print the current working directory. q[uit] "Process Control," on page 96 Terminate the debugging session.
+1 regs regs [-info] [-grp=grp1[,grp2]] [- fmt=fmt1[,fmt2]] [-mode=vectorlscalar] "Register Access," on page 116 Print a formatted display of the names and values of registers.
 Specify the register group(s) with the -grp option and formatting with the -fmt option.
-Use -info to see a listing of available register groups and formats. rep[eat] [first, last] [first: last:n] [num] [-num] "Miscellaneous," on page 116 Repeat the execution of one or more previous history list commands. rer[un] [arg0 arg1 argn] [< inputfile] [[> >& >> >> &] outputfile] "Process Control," on page 92 Like the run command with one exception: if no args are specified with rerun , then no args are used when the program is launched. ret[addr] "Register Access," on page 112 Return the current return address. ru[n] [arg0 arg1 argn] [< inputfile] [> outputfile] "Process Control," on page 92 Execute program from the beginning.
+Use -info to see a listing of available register groups and formats. rep[eat] [first, last] [first: last:n] [num] [-num] "Miscellaneous," on page 120 Repeat the execution of one or more previous history list commands. rer[un] [arg0 arg1 argn] [< inputfile] [[> >& >> >> &] outputfile] "Process Control," on page 96 Like the run command with one exception: if no args are specified with rerun , then no args are used when the program is launched. ret[addr] "Register Access," on page 116 Return the current return address. ru[n] [arg0 arg1 argn] [< inputfile] [> outputfile] "Process Control," on page 96 Execute program from the beginning.
 If arguments arg0, arg1, and so on are specified, they are set up as the command-line arguments of the program.
-Otherwise, the arguments for the previous run command are used. rv[al] expr "Symbols and Expressions," on page 108 Return the rvalue of the expression expr. sco[pe] "Scope," on page 110 Return a symbol for the search scope.
-I.
+Otherwise, the arguments for the previous run command are used. rv[al] expr "Symbols and Expressions," on page 112 Return the rvalue of the expression expr. sco[pe] "Scope," on page 114 Return a symbol for the search scope.